pRiVi/pxeclonezilla/README.md

 cd /var/lib/tftpboot/

-(TODO/FIXME) How to generate filesystem.squashfs and vmlinuz and store it there?
+(TODO/FIXME) How to generate filesystem.squashfs, initrd.img and vmlinuz and store it there?